googleapis/google-cloud-node/handwritten/cloud-profiler/README.md

 There are three different services that can host Node.js applications within Google Cloud Platform: Google App Engine flexible environment, Google Compute Engine, and Google Container Engine.
-After installing `@google-cloud/profiler` in your project and ensuring that the environment you are using uses Node.js version 6.12.3 or greater, or Node.js 8.9.4 or greater, follow the service-specific instructions to enable the profiler.
+After installing `@google-cloud/profiler` in your project and ensuring that the environment you are using uses a supported version of Node.js, follow the service-specific instructions to enable the profiler.

 ### Running on App Engine flexible environment